BeyondTeam/BDSelf/README.md

 * * *

 ### Sudo And Bot
-After you run the bot for first time, send it `!id`.
-Get your ID and stop the bot.

 Open ./bot/bot.lua and add your ID to the "sudo_users" section in the following format:
 ```